 - L.8.3.1 In addition to the above policies, the following policies also apply to tenure created by the Crown for residential uses: - a) In order to preserve the privacy of neighbouring properties and to mitigate auditory and visual intrusion, a Crown land buffer area shall be maintained between existing and new lots, as set out in the Zoning By-law.
-Notwithstanding the intent of the buffer policy, individual undeveloped Crown islands may be considered for single ownership development provided the other policies of this Plan and the provisions of the Zoning By-law can be met; - b) The lot created by the Crown shall be located at least a minimum distance from any public access point accessible by motor vehicle, as set out in the Zoning By-law; - c) The lot shall be located at least 500 metres from an existing tourist lodge; - d) The lot shall be subject to a Zoning By-law amendment; - e) The lot shall be located at least 500 metres from other land uses/activities such as approved campsites, trails, portages, beaches and 120 metres from spawning areas, and cultural heritage sites; - f) The lot shall be at least 200 metres straight line distance from a residential lot; - f)g) The lot shall be located to avoid sites on narrow boat channels and/or major canoe routes; and, - g)h) The lot shall be subject to the policies of G.8.1 of this Plan.
+Notwithstanding the intent of the buffer policy, individual undeveloped Crown islands may be considered for single ownership development provided the other policies of this Plan and the provisions of the Zoning By-law can be met; - b) The lot created by the Crown shall be located at least a minimum distance from any public access point accessible by motor vehicle, as set out in the Zoning By-law; - c) The lot shall be located at least 500 metres from an existing tourist lodge; - d) The lot shall be subject to a Zoning By-law amendment; - e) The lot shall be located at least 500 metres from other land uses/activities such as approved campsites, trails, portages, beaches and 120 metres from spawning areas, and cultural heritage sites; - f) The lot shall be located to avoid sites on narrow boat channels and/or major canoe routes and - g) The lot shall be subject to the policies of G.8.1 of this Plan.